 The Wailua River flows 20 miles from Mount Waialeale, which averages 450 inches of rain per year, and it’s the longest river in Kauai.

 The peaceful Wailua River meanders through spectacular waterfalls and lush jungle areas on the island’s eastern side.
 Kaui is home to the only navigable rivers in the state, and the Wailua River is the largest.

 The river is a popular kayaking spot, and for good reason.
-Its dramatic scenery and abundant wildlife make it a truly unique place to paddle.
+Its dramatic scenery and abundant wildlife make it a unique place to paddle.

 The south fork of the Wailua River is home to several exciting attractions, including the Fern Grotto.

-This natural limestone cave is located near the river’s headwaters and popular tourist destination.
+This natural limestone cave is located near the river’s headwaters and is a popular tourist destination.
 The grotto is decorated with ferns and other plants, and it’s a beautiful place to take a break from paddling.

 If you’re looking for an exciting kayaking experience, Hanalei Bay is the place for you.
-Located on the north shore of Kauai, Hanalei Bay offers you an excellent combination of river and sea kayaking.
+Located on the north shore of Kauai, Hanalei Bay offers an excellent combination of river and sea kayaking.

 In addition to kayaking, Hanalei Bay is a great place to paddleboard and swim.
-With its beautiful sandy beaches and gentle waves, it’s no wonder that this beach has become a favorite spot for locals and visitors.
+With its beautiful sandy beaches and gentle waves, it’s no wonder this beach has become a favorite spot for locals and visitors.

 With its dramatic cliffs and lush landscape, Hanalei Bay is one of the most beautiful places on Kauai.

 You can take the Ocean Route or the Wildlife Refuge Route.
 Both are great choices for beginner kayakers and offer beautiful views.